 Some items require a person to exercise their own judgment.
 This is why having a balanced approach is better.
 Examples of items not suited for automation include CAPTCHA forms and test cases that require performing calculations or comparisons.

-Rainforest tests written with VE rely on screenshots taken on a specific platform.
+Rainforest tests written with Visual Editor rely on screenshots taken on a specific platform.
 Running these tests on multiple platforms using Rainforest Automation frequently exposes minor changes in how your website or application renders that don’t actually represent functional bugs.
 For example, your UX designer decided to change the text of a button from “Submit” to “OK.”
 Functionally, clicking the button triggers the same action, but the test fails.

 When getting started with Rainforest, we recommend giving both editors a try.
 Tests written with the Visual Editor can be run using both automation and the Tester Community.
 When choosing the latter, we translate the actions and assertions into steps that can be performed by our testers.
-If there are tests that you plan to run using both methods of execution, writing them with VE allows you to leverage both.
+If there are tests that you plan to run using both methods of execution, writing them with Visual Editor allows you to leverage both.

 With tests not suited for automation, you have a choice of editor.
 Use whichever one you prefer.
 The Plain-Text Editor requires writing your tests using free-form English, which allows the Tester Community to execute them quickly and efficiently.
-VE is intuitive and includes a Rainforest Virtual Machine to help guide you in writing your test cases, even if you don’t plan to automate them.
+Visual Editor is intuitive and includes a Rainforest Virtual Machine to help guide you in writing your test cases, even if you don’t plan to automate them.

 Rainforest gives you the tools to create a testing strategy that combines the best of both automated and manual, crowdsourced testing.
 We recommend that you: